 - 1. Collect water quality and flow data using a systematic sampling regime - 2.
 Determine the number of days per year that parameters exceeded provincial drinking water quality guidelines as a function of discharge. - 3.
-Examine trends in drinking water quality in Wolverton Creek as forest development increases within the watershed.
+Examine trends in drinking water quality in Wolverton Creek as forest conditions change in the watershed.